-\textbf{Actions.} The action space $\mathcal{A}$ consists of the following: \begin{itemize} \item Action $a_1$: Return the current response for $Q_i$ and proceed to the next question $Q_{i+1}$.
-If no models have been queried yet and this action is chosen, it is equivalent to skipping the question. \item Action $a_2$: Re-query the same model-prompt pair $\LMPP$ for $Q_i$. \item Action $a_3$: Select a new model-prompt pair $\LMPP^\prime$ for $Q_i$. \end{itemize}
+\textbf{Actions.} The action space $\mathcal{A}$ consists of the following: \squishlist \item Action $a_1$: Return the current response for $Q_i$ and proceed to the next question $Q_{i+1}$.
+If no models have been queried yet and this action is chosen, it is equivalent to skipping the question. \item Action $a_2$: Re-query the same model-prompt pair $\LMPP$ for $Q_i$. \item Action $a_3$: Select a new model-prompt pair $\LMPP^\prime$ for $Q_i$. \squishend

 By allowing re-querying (action $a_2$), the current action influences the next state, by impacting the question under consideration and thus the relevant state features, making this a non-trivial MDP.
-For $a_3$, we constrained the set of possible model-prompt pairs to a sorted list, which we experimentally found worked better.
-In other words, instead of allowing \alg to select any possible model and prompting scheme, we sort the $\LMPP_k$ in ascending order of model accuracy and cost and only allow \alg to select the next element in this list $\LMPP_{k+1}$.
-The ordering is determined by our experimental characterization of different $\LMPP$ combinations (\S\ref{sec:data_collection_training}) with theoretical justification in \cref{app:theory}.
+For $a_3$, we constrained the set of possible model-prompt pairs to a sorted list.
+In other words, instead of allowing \alg to select any possible model and prompting scheme, we sort the $\LMPP_k$ in ascending order of accuracy to cost ratio and only allow \alg to select the next element in this list $\LMPP_{k+1}$.
+The ordering is based on \Cref{prop:llm_ordering} (discussed below),

 \textbf{Rewards.} The reward function assigns a positive reward to correct responses.
-Specifically, $R_a\left(s, s^{\prime}\right) = \mathbb{P}\left[\hat{Y} = Y | a=a_1 \right] + \lambda \mathbb{P}\left[\hat{O} = Y | a \in \{a_1,a_2, a_3\} \right]$.
+Specifically, $r_{\tau_a}\left(\tau_{(Q,s)}, \tau_{(Q^{\prime},s^{\prime})}\right) = \mathbb{P}\left[\hat{Y} = Y | \tau_a=a_1 \right] + \lambda \mathbb{P}\left[\hat{O} = Y | \tau_a \in \{a_1,a_2, a_3\} \right]$.
 For a given question, this combines the accuracy of the final response $\hat{Y}$ with the accuracy of the current response $\hat{O}$ (if there have been re-queries), with a scaling factor $\lambda$ between the two terms.
 We introduced the second term because without it, we observed that if \alg repeatedly chose action $a_2$ (re-querying), this would result in multiple state transitions with 0 reward, until the final response was returned.
 In other words, including the second term avoids the issue of sparse rewards that resulted from the first term alone.
 Note that the correct response $Y$ is known only when training \alg; during test, the policy executes using the expected reward calculated by the trained policy.